mercm8/chat-llama-discord-bot/README.md

 # ChatLLaMA Discord Bot

 A Discord Bot for chatting with LLaMA, Vicuna, Alpaca, or any other LLaMA-based model.
 It's not as good as ChatGPT but LLaMA and its derivatives are pretty impressive on their own.
 Tag the bot with it's `@username` or mention it by name to talk to it.
 Give it a channel of its own to avoid having to tag it every time.
 Use `/character` to change to other characters in your character folder.

+Use `regen` to make the bot forget and regenerate the previous response.
+Useful to guide it in a direction.
+Use `/cont` if you're too lazy to type "continue".

 To clear chat history with LLaMA or change the initial prompt, use `/reset`.
 Sometimes LLaMA will get stuck or you will want to change the initial prompt to something more interesting so `/reset` is well used.

 Can use A1111 if it is in api mode with `/pics` command: